Sryml/Amagate/docs/en-US/Documentation.md

 From the menu bar, select `Edit -> Preferences -> Get Extensions`,
 then click `Install from Disk` in the top-right corner and choose the downloaded extension zip file.

+Entity creation and animation setup require a model pack to be usable, which can be imported from the model pack panel.
 Upon first installation, the required Python packages (approximately 41MB) will be automatically installed.

 ## 🌠 Features